unkokaeru/bilbois/content/Organised/University of Lincoln/Bachelor of Science with Honours in Mathematics/Year 2/Semester Two/MTH2001 Algebraic Structures/MTH2001 Algebraic Structures Pre-Lecture 1.md

 KEY DIFFERENCE BETWEEN GROUPS AND RINGS: Rings have two operations, rather than one!

+Integral domains then just extend rings with unity and commutativity!

 ![[Definition of a Ring]]

 There are many examples of rings, such as $(\mathbb{Z},+,\cdot)$, $(\mathbb{Q},+,\cdot)$, $(\mathbb{R},+,\cdot)$, $(\mathbb{C},+,\cdot)$, and even **polynomial rings**: